Honoring The Dead: Viking Funerals

-Majority of the Vikings back in the day were either buried and cremated.
-During the middle ages, it is a very common tradition to do it on a funeral pyre (think of bonfire) that usually produce a lot of smoke, which was believed to smoothly carry the souls of the dead to Valhalla.
+The majority of the Vikings back in the day were either buried and cremated.
+During the middle ages, it is a very common tradition to do it on a funeral pyre (think of bonfire) that usually produces a lot of smoke, which was believed to smoothly carry the souls of the dead to Valhalla.

 After the cremation process, archaeological finds suggest that they were likely buried along in an urn with a variety of grave goods, including but not limited to jewelry, broken weapons, slaughtered animals (for sacrificial purposes), and numerous possessions that suits their status during the course of their mortal lives.
 Aside from that, important commodities traded by the Vikings at that time like slaves or thralls were also included, as well as widows who decided to sacrifice their lives to join their husbands’ journey to Valhalla.